ncusi/MSR_Challenge_2024/README.md

 python3 -m venv venv
 ```

-This needs to be done only once, from top directory of the project.
+This needs to be done only once, from the top directory of the project.
 For each session, you should activate the environment:
 ```cli
 source venv/bin/activate